scio-labs/inkathon/README.md

 Additionally, there are the following un-highlighted occurrences:

-- The name of the `inkathon.code-workspace` file
+- the name of the `inkathon.code-workspace` file
-- The package names within `package.json`, `frontend/package.json`, and `contracts/package.json`
+- the `package.json`'s name & metadata in the root directory as well as in the `contracts/` and `frontend/` packages
-- The workspace dependency defined in `frontend/package.json` and `frontend/src/deployments/deployments.ts`
+- the workspace dependency (`@inkathon/contracts`) defined in `frontend/package.json` and imported in `frontend/src/deployments/deployments.ts`

 ### 2. Custom Contracts